Use : lime, wax, paint, plaster, fresco, glaze, cement, fine arts.

-This pigment is powder.
-For use in Artistic painting, it should be finely ground in a mortar before mixing with the binder.
+This pigment is in powder.
+For use in artistic paint, it should be finely ground in a mortar before mixing it with the binder.

-Flaxseed oil : Dilute the powder in a little turpentine before adding it to linseed oil.
+Linseed oil : dilute the powder in some turpentine oil before adding it to linseed oil.

-paint with water/lime paste : dilute the pigment in a little water to make it liquid before incorporating it into the paint.
+Paint with water/lime paste : dilute the pigment in some water to make it liquid before incorporating it into the paint.

 Color : light khaki green with a transparent binder.
-Water green pulling yellow with a white binder.
+Water green pulling toward yellow with a white binder.

-History : the land of Nicosia?
-She is beautiful but she is expensive !!!
-In front of this leitmotif of our customers, the idea came to us to create a pigment resembling it.
+History : Nicosia's earth ?
+It is beautiful but it is expensive...
+So we decided to create a pigment which look like it.
 Nicosia's green earth (reproduction) has a better coloring power than the real green earth of Nicosia.

 Our packaging :